VighneshNatarajanGanesh/Automatically_emojify_your_sentences/README.md

     * This works even if those additional words don't even appear in the training set.
     * This allows you to build an accurate classifier mapping from sentences to emojis, even using a small training set.

-##The above notebook cantains two models to accomplish this
+## The above notebook cantains two models to accomplish this
 1. Baseline Model: Which just uses the average of all word vectors in a sentence and pushes it through a softmax classifier
 2. 2 layer deep LSTM

+this notebook is deriver from the MOOC course [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models)